RockstarLang/rockstar/README.md

 The function body is a list of statements with no separating blank lines.
 A blank line denotes the end of a function body.
 Functions in Rockstar always have a return value, indicated by the `Give back` keyword.

+Functions are called using the 'taking' keyword:

+* `Multiply taking 3, 5` is an expression returning (presumably) 15
+* `Search taking "hands", "lay your hands on me"`

 ## Examples

 Here's FizzBuzz in minimalist Rockstar, with block scope indented for clarity: